 Follow FTC Disclosures and Guidelines

-Recently, the Federal Trade Commission made it mandatory that influencer-based marketing messages clarify paid endorsements.
+Recently, the Federal Trade Commission made it mandatory that influencer marketing messages clarify paid endorsements.

 Make sure the influencer respect’s the FTC’s disclosure rules and mentions your relationship when they spread your brand messages.

-Since influence marketing has shown to be effective in a media-saturated landscape, it will continue to play a vital role in the way brands communicate with their audience.
+Since influencer marketing has shown to be effective in a media-saturated landscape, it will continue to play a vital role in the way brands communicate with their audience.